 Super Simple Interface

 If you have worked with Microsoft Excel or Word, you can easily navigate Power BI.
-It must be simple and easy for someone without prior interaction with data tools.
+It must be simple and easy for someone without prior interaction with data tools, making it accessible even for non-technical users who may not have a background in analytics.

 Connects to Everything